Crown 0

 • Non-Uniform Events

 For any non-uniform events in Wye School, students are expected to wear sensible clothing; no offensive pictures/logos or outfits which display midriffs or underwear should be worn.
-Nail extensions, false nails, high-heeled footwear and sliders/flip flops are not permitted on health and safety grounds.
+High-heeled footwear and sliders/flip flops are not permitted on health and safety grounds.
 Students not meeting the criteria will be expected to wear an item from our loan stock or will be sent home to change.
-If a student has PE on a non-uniform day, they will need to bring their PE kit to school to change into for their PE lesson.
+If a student has PE on a non-uniform day, they will need to bring their PE uniform to school to change into for their PE lesson.
 Jewellery, if worn, will need to be removed prior to PE lessons.

 The Principal, or another member of the senior leadership team, reserves the right to make a final decision with regards to whether non-uniform clothing is acceptable or not.